10-Minute Níspero Chutney (Spicy Loquat Recipe)

 This post may contain affiliate links

 This is one of those super quick recipes you’ll be so glad you tried.
 It’s sweet, spicy, tangy, and takes just 10 minutes to make, seriously.
-I made it with nísperos (aka loquats) I picked from my friend’s trees, and I feel kind of lucky I get to do that every year!
+I made it with nísperos (aka loquats) I picked from my friend’s trees in her Menorcan countryside home, and I feel kind of lucky I get to do that every year!
 The season doesn’t last long, so I always try to make something fun before they’re gone.
 This year, I decided on a spicy loquat recipe.

-If you love this kind of spicy, flavour-packed food, you might also want to check out my Chili Avocado Pesto or my Easy Thai Jackfruit Curry recipe, both super tasty and easy to make!
+If you love this kind of spicy, flavour-packed food, you might also want to check out our Tikka Masala Sweet potato chips, Chili Avocado Pesto, or my Easy Thai Jackfruit Curry recipe, both super tasty and easy to make!

-Please see the RECIPE CARD at the bottom of this post for the complete list of ingredients and measurements with a printable recipe.
+Please see the RECIPE CARD at the bottom of this post for the complete list of ingredients and measurements, along with a printable recipe.

 This easy loquat chutney uses just a few ingredients you probably already have if you’re into Indian food (or love cooking with spices).
 Here are the basics:

-You’ll need about 12–15 ripe ones.
-Make sure they’re sweet and juicy!
+Loquats (nísperos) – You’ll need about 12–15 ripe ones.
+Make sure they’re sweet and juicy

 Loquats (or nísperos in Spanish) are these cute, golden fruits that grow on trees and taste like a mix of apricot, peach, and mango.
 They have yellowish-orange skin and soft, pale orange flesh.
-They’re juicy, a little tart, and good for making stuff like jam or chutney.
+They’re juicy, a little tart, and good for making stuff like jam, compote, or chutney.

 Making the chutney is simple; this spicy, sweet, and sour condiment comes together in no time.
 You simmer the spices and aromatics in a little oil, caramelize the onion and garlic, and simmer them together in the pan for about 10 minutes until they become thick and all the flavors have melded into a kind of loquat agrodolce.
 That’s it!
 Let it cool, pop it into a jar, and keep it in the fridge.